PostHog/posthog.com/contents/tutorials/astro-analytics.md

 ## Setting up a feature flag

 To use a feature flag in your app, first, you must create it in PostHog.
-Go to the [feature flags tab](https://app.posthog.com/feature_flags), click "New feature flag," add a key (we choose `new-button`), set the release condition to 100% of users, and click "Save."
+Go to the [feature flags tab](https://app.posthog.com/feature_flags), click "New feature flag," add a key (we chose `new-button`), set the release condition to 100% of users, and click "Save."

 With the feature flag, go back to your home page at `pages/index.astro`.
 Add to your script the `onFeatureFlags()` function with an `isFeatureEnabled()` for your `new-button` flag.
 If enabled, change the `innerHTML` of your button.